 Section 162(m) of the Internal Revenue Code limits the deductibility of certain compensation expenses in excess of \$1,000,000 per individual covered employee.
-The Company's equity incentive plans are intended to provide stock options that qualify as performance-based compensation for purposes of Section 162(m) so that stock options are not expected to be subject to the \$1 million limitation.
+The Company's equity incentive plans are intended to provide stock options that qualify as performancebased compensation for purposes of Section 162(m) so that stock options are not expected to be subject to the \$1 million limitation.
 PSUs are also intended to meet the requirements for qualified performance-based compensation exempt from the deduction limitations of Section 162(m).
+The Compensation Committee are found to be personally responsible for the fraud or intentional misconduct that caused the need for the restatement and will, to the extent permitted by applicable law, require recoupment of any amounts paid in excess of the amounts that would have been paid based on the restated financial results.

-The Compensation Committee believes that the lost deduction on compensation payable in excess of the \$1 million limitation for the named executive officers is not material relative to the benefit of being able to manage incentives as determined appropriate under a plan that is not subject to the conditions of Section 162(m).
+believes that the lost deduction on compensation payable in excess of the \$1 million limitation for the named executive officers is not material relative to the benefit of being able to manage incentives as determined appropriate under a plan that is not subject to the conditions of Section 162(m).
 Accordingly, the Compensation Committee retains the discretion to pay compensation that is subject to the \$1 million deductibility limit.